When you hear of a company “going public”, they might be doing so through a direct listing.

-Direct Listing vs. IPO
+Direct Listing vs IPO

-While somelisting choices involve selling shares of stock to investors, IPOs and direct listings have many differences.
+While some listing choices involve selling shares of stock to investors, IPOs and direct listings have many differences.
 The main difference between the two is that with an IPO a company issues and sells new shares of stock, while with a direct listing shareholders sell existing shares.

-How Does a Direct Listing Work?
+How a Direct Listing Works

 A direct listing is fairly straightforward.
 If a private company is interested in going public but isn’t necessarily looking to raise additional capital, they may choose to do a direct listing.
 With a direct listing, anyone who owns shares in the company can sell them directly to the public.
 Holders may include investors, promoters, and employees.